Skip to Main Content

 Planning Your Visit

 L.A.S.
 Vino is located at 4051 Caves Road, Wilyabrup WA 6280, in the northern portion of the Margaret River wine appellation.
-No phone number or website is listed in current records; visiting in person or contacting through regional tourism channels is the most reliable approach.
-The Caves Road corridor is leading accessed by private vehicle from either Margaret River township to the south or Dunsborough and Yallingup to the north.
-The 2025 Pearl 2 Star Prestige rating confirms its position within the more formally recognised cohort of Margaret River producers, and it warrants a place on any serious visit to the region's Wilyabrup sub-region.
+The Caves Road corridor is best accessed by private vehicle from either Margaret River township to the south or Dunsborough and Yallingup to the north.
+The 2025 Pearl 2 Star Prestige rating confirms its position within the more formally recognised cohort of Margaret River producers.

 Cuisine Context